 - All affected master groups must be using asynchronous replication.
 Synchronous replication is not allowed. - All scheduled links must use parallel propagation with parallelism set to 1 or higher. - Either the database links of all affected master groups must have no connection qualifier or they must all have the same connection qualifier. - After you begin the process of adding new master sites to one or more master groups, you must wait until these new master sites are added before you begin to add another set of master sites to any of the affected master groups.
 If there is information about an affected master group in the DBA\NEW\REPSITES data dictionary view at the master definition site, then the process is started and is not yet complete for that master group. - After you begin the process of adding new master sites to one or more master groups, you cannot relocate the master definition site for these master groups until the new master sites are added.
 If there is information about an affected master group in the DBA\NEW\REPSITES data dictionary view, then the process is started and is not yet complete for that master group. - Only one add master site request at a time is allowed at a master site.
-For example, if hq1.world is the master definition site for mgroup1 and hq2.world is the master definition site for mgroup2, then you cannot add hq1.world to mgroup2 and hq2.world to mgroup1 at the same time. - All master sites must be at 9.0.1 or higher compatibility level.
-You control the compatibility level with the COMPATIBLE initialization parameter.
-If any master sites are lower than 9.0.1 compatibility level, then the master group must be quiesced to extend it with new master sites.
-In this case, follow the instructions in "Adding New Master Sites to a Quiesced Master Group" on page 7-23. - If you are using object-level or full database export/import, then ensure that there is enough space in your rollback segments or undo tablespace for the export.
+For example, if hq1.example.com is the master definition site for mgroup1 and hq2.example.com is the master definition site for mgroup2, then you cannot add hq1.example.com to mgroup2 and hq2.example.com to mgroup1 at the same time. - If you are using object-level or full database export/import, then ensure that there is enough space in your rollback segments or undo tablespace for the export.